-- The constraints used when computing a certify that the solution is feasible for 190012. - Suppose that we drop all unused constraints in 00000.
-We will compute the same solution feasible for 0000000 - Let DUAL® be DUAL without unused constraints. - The dual to 01060 is 01006050 where we ignore variables for which the corresponding dual constraint has not been used. - The optimum value for PRIMAL is at most (1996) 0001. - We can compute the corresponding solution in polytime.
+- The constraints used when computing a constraints the solution is feasible for 100000 is - Suppose that we drop all unused constraints in 000402.
+We will compute the same solution feasible for 0000000 - Let DUAL® be DUAL without unused constraints. - The dual to D1000 is 010000 where we ignore variables for which the corresponding dual constraint has not been used. - The optimum value for PRIMAL is at most (1996)000. - We can compute the corresponding solution in polytime.